shashirajraja/Train-Ticket-Reservation-System/README.md

 STEP 5: RIGHT CLICK ON PROJECT > RUN AS > RUN ON SERVER > SELECT TOMCAT V8.0 > NEXT > ADD ALL> DONE

-STEP 6: CHECK THE RUNNING SITE AT  <a href="http://localhost:8083/TrainBook/">http://localhost:8083/TrainBook/</a>
+STEP 6: Check Running the Site at  <a href="http://localhost:8083/TrainBook/">http://localhost:8083/TrainBook/</a>

 STEP 7: Default Username and password for Admin is "admin" and "admin"